Thakurvaibhav/k8s/monitoring/README.md

 ## Highly Available and Scalable Clustered Prometheus Setup Using Thanos:

-1. It is highly recommended to deploy an ingress-controller in order to reduce the number of public endpints created.
+1. It is highly recommended to deploy an ingress-controller in order to reduce the number of endpoints created.
 This set-up uses Nginx Ingress Controller.

 2. This set-up uses a GCS bucket as long term storage for prometheus data, to which it will be uploaded and compacted by Thanos.
 In order to configure that
     - Create 2 GCS buckets and name them as `prometheus-long-term` and `thanos-ruler`